microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRoleAssignment.md

 ## Description

 The `Get-EntraDirectoryRoleAssignment` cmdlet gets information about role assignments in Microsoft Entra ID.
-To get a role assignment, specify the `Id` parameter.
+To get a role assignment, specify the `UnifiedRoleAssignmentId` parameter.
 Specify the `SearchString` or `Filter` parameter to find a particular role assignment.

 In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with one of the following permissions: